 If you’re dealing with a chronic medical condition, getting the right care every day might not be the most accessible solution.
-You need comprehensive care that follows your individual needs and is tailored to your condition — not just one-time treatments or “catch-all” drugs.
+You need comprehensive and Complete Health primary care clinics that follows your individual needs and is tailored to your condition — not just one-time treatments or “catch-all” drugs.
 But it’s time to find this kind of specialized treatment, where should you look?

 Ridgewood NJ, on April 13, 2021, CDC and FDA recommended a pause in the use of Johnson & Johnson’s Janssen COVID-19 Vaccine.
 Of the nearly 7 million doses administered so far in the United States, a small number of reports of a rare and severe type of blood clot have been reported in people after receiving the J&J/Janssen COVID-19 Vaccine.
 All reports occurred among women between the ages of 18 and 48, and symptoms occurred six to 13 days after vaccination.
 As of April 13, 2021, of the more than 180 million doses administered so far of the Pfizer-BioNTech or Moderna vaccines, no reports matching those associated with the J&J/Janssen vaccine have been received.